Guava farming profit and cost in 1 acre

 Common pests – fruit fly, bark eating caterpilar, pomegranate butterfly, castrol capsule borer, stem borer.

-Guava yield per plant
+Guava yield per tree

-Grafted plant yield – 350 kg per tree,
+Grafted plant yield – 350 kg per tree.

 Seedling plants yield – 90 kg per tree of fruits.